Are You Backing Up Your Important Data? Part 1

 One of the side-effects of working with computers is data loss.
+This is why you should be backing up.
 We’ve probably all lost something important; photos, tax info, a recipe, etc. Some data is reproducible; most isn’t, and it is never cost effective.
 There are data recovery centers that specialize in retrieving data from a bad hard drive, but they are very expensive, usually $1000-$2500.
 The shame is, most data loss is preventable.

 There are two ways to lose data.
 The first is a physical drive failure.
 Which can be caused by mishandling the drive, or if the drive dies prematurely.
 Solid State hard drives are not as susceptible to physical damage as are the mechanical drives.
 Mechanical hard drives can be damaged by being dropped or knocked.
 They are far more easily damaged when they are running.
 Keep this in mind when you are handling external hard drives.
 One thing you need to understand is, all hard drives die; both mechanical and solid state.
 It’s not a question of if, rather it is a question of when.
 All drives have a MTBF (mean time between failure) that is a calculated guess on how long a drive will last, but these are averages.